-We trust all curling rinks will respect the intent of the spirit of the Curling Club Championships by engaging their members to participate and to represent their curling club in any process leading to the provincial / territorial championships and ultimately, leading to the Canadian Curling Club Championships.
-The event was created for true club-based teams.
-The objective is to support the development of grassroots curling across Canada.
+We trust all curling rinks will respect the intent of the spirit of the Curling Club Championships by engaging their members to participate and to represent their curling club in any process leading to the provincial/territorial championships and ultimately, leading to the Canadian Curling Club Championships.
+The event was created for club-based teams.

-Here are the eligibility requirements for events leading to the national Curling Club Championships scheduled for November 22-28, 2020.
+Here are the eligibility requirements for events leading to the national Curling Club Championships.
 Curling Canada reserves the right to exclude any team that violates the spirit and intent of this event as it pertains to the rules below.

 - 1) Participating curling clubs must be affiliated with its Provincial / Territorial Curling Association.
-They must be in good standing with all applicable dues to the Association paid in full. - 2) Any competitor (including 5th players and spares) must be members in good standing of an affiliated curling club. - 3) A competitor is not required to be a Canadian citizen. - 4) A 5th player may compete at any level of competition including the Canadian Championships.
+They must be in good standing with all applicable dues to the Association paid in full. - 2) Any competitor (including 5th players and spares) must be members in good standing of an affiliated curling club for the duration of the process.
+Example, you compete in 2019-20 to win your provincial/territorial event.
+You win the right to represent your province or territory at the Canadians which would be held in 2020-21.
+All players including 5th players or spares must be members of the same club in both years.
+Note: residency exemptions may be granted if a player moved from one province/territory to another in the off season between events. - 3) A competitor is not required to be a Canadian citizen. - 4) A 5th player may compete at any level of competition including the Canadian Championships.
 If they play, they must play the traditional lead position throwing the first two stones of any and all ends for their team and sweeping delivered stones numbered 3-8.
 No exceptions.
-Any 5th player costs will be the responsibility of the team.

-- A team may recruit one (1) spare (or replacement player) at any level of competition including the Canadian Championships.
-The spare must play the traditional lead position throwing the first two stones of any and all ends for their team and sweeping delivered stones numbered 3-8.
-No exceptions.
-A team with a registered 5th player may not add a spare or replacement player. - Once a four-person team enters the club championships playdowns, a maximum of one (1) spare from the club is allowed at any level of competition.
+Any 5th player costs will be the responsibility of the team. - Once a four-person team enters the club championships playdowns, a maximum of one (1) spare from the club is allowed at any level of competition.
 A team can use an eligible spare for any game played assuming the spare is eligible based on Rule 2).
 The spare may be a different player each game.
 The spare must play the traditional lead position throwing the first two stones of any and all ends for their team and sweeping delivered stones numbered 3-8.
+No exceptions.
+A team with a registered 5th player may not add a spare or replacement player.

-7) Prime directive
+6) Prime directive